Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 Empathetic Leadership

-Empathetic leadership is a leadership style that is focused on understanding and responding to the needs of employees.
+Empathetic leadership focuses on understanding and responding to employees' needs.
 It is a people-centred approach that prioritises building relationships, fostering trust, and creating a positive work environment.
 Empathetic leaders take the time to listen to their employees, recognise their contributions, and show appreciation for their hard work.

 Improved Morale, Motivation, and Job Satisfaction

-When employees feel valued and supported, they are more likely to be engaged and committed to their work.
-This can lead to increased productivity, better performance, and higher job retention rates.
+Employees who feel valued and supported are likelier to be engaged and committed to their work.
+This can increase productivity, better performance, and higher job retention rates.
 For example, consider a scenario in which a manager regularly acknowledges the efforts of their team members and takes the time to understand their concerns.
 In such an environment, employees are more motivated to excel in their roles.

 Collaboration and Inclusivity